fossabot/demo-1/apiendpoint11.rst

  curl -v 'http://syteapi.com/v1.1/offers/bb?account_id=[YOUR_ACCOUNT_ID]&sig=[YOUR_ACCOUT_SIGNATURE]&features=deeptags' --data-binary '["http://wearesyte.com/syte_docs/images/1.jpeg"]'

-The response to this will add an array of tags to each bound returened from the bounds API call
+The response to this will add an array of tags to each bound returned from the bounds API call.